Brunch & Batter

 Chive butter can be stored in the fridge for up to one week.
 It can also be frozen for up to 6 months.

-When storing the butter, choose a glass bowl with a tight-fitting lid, or you can store it in parchment paper.
+When storing butter, choose a glass bowl with a tight-fitting lid, or you can store it in parchment paper.
 When freezing, wrap tightly and place in a freezer-safe bag for best results.

 Frequently asked questions